 gsdhogan

 The Summer Semester is a college experience designed to provide an early introduction to collegiate life.
-You will attend traditional “in-person” classes Monday through Friday from 9:00 a.m. to 4:00 p.m during five weeks spanning July and August.
+You will attend traditional “in-person” classes Monday through Friday from 9:00 a.m. to 4:00 p.m during three weeks spanning July and August.
 Evenings will include computer labs and study hall.

 You will also be taking a series of diagnostic tests to determine appropriate academic support for the fall and spring semesters.